JustifiedTB/group-project-3/README.md

 - a new compound score column was created and added to the dataframe

+# Langchain
+- Langchain was used to handle user input and was inegrated in Gradio so that it processes the input before the recommendation functions is called so that the input is more suitable for processing
+- def get_dynamic_input(user_input):
+    prompt = ChatPromptTemplate.from_template(
+        "User wants recommendation based on: {user_input}, reply with a suitable recommendation" )

 # Sentence transformer
 - A Sentence Transformer model was used to generate embeddings for the description column
 - final_data['embeddings'] = final_data['description'].apply(